operator-playground-io/elastic-cloud-operator/tutorials/Sample-application.md

 EOF
 ```

+**Note:** If you have Elasticsearch operator already installed and have followed the steps to create an Elasticsearch cluster, you can skip this step.

+-	Before creating the instance, we first create a PersitentVolume (PV) and define the spec in.
-*  Execute below command to create the PV
+-	Use the command below to create the PV.

 ```execute
 kubectl create -f elastic_pv.yaml -n operators
 ```

-*  Execute below command to create yaml file
+-	Execute the command below to create a yaml file.

 ```execute
 cat <<'EOF' >>elasticsearch_cluster.yaml